Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Discussion

-We speculate that the hierarchical message-passing scheme of HAI might help us understand HC - PFC communication during spatial alternation.
-By simulating the interruption of HC - PFC communication in our model, we were able to correctly reproduce impairments during difficult (outbound) decisions~\citep{jadhav_awake_2012} and during rule switching \citep{den_bakker_sharp-wave_2022} observed in rodents.
-Our model suggests that the selective impairment of outbound decisions provoked by hippocampal SWR disruptions~\citep{jadhav_awake_2012} is due to the fact that the SWRs convey messages to higher structures, like the PFC, which are used to update a belief about the current stage of the task (specifically, this message is key to propagate the belief about task state at level 2 over time ).
+Our model suggests that the selective impairment of outbound decisions provoked by hippocampal SWR disruptions~\citep{jadhav_awake_2012} is due to the fact that the SWRs convey messages to higher structures, like the PFC, which are used to update a belief about the current stage of the task (specifically, this message is key to propagate the belief about task state at level 2 over time).
 This interpretation is in keeping with the idea of~\citep{jadhav_awake_2012} that the impairment is at the level of spatial memory, not of hippocampal place coding, but to our knowledge, ours is the first work that provides a mechanistic model of this theoretical proposal.
+Furthermore, our model suggests that the maladaptive behavior found in \citep{den_bakker_sharp-wave_2022} could be due to the impossibility for the higher, prefrontal component (level 2) to correctly update its belief, based on bottom-up message passing from the hippocampal component (level 1).
+This perspective is coherent with the finding of \citep{den_bakker_sharp-wave_2022} that the only disruption of mPFC that prevents spatial rule switching is one that directly follows hippocampal SWRs -- hence highlighting the importance of coherent HC - PFC reactivations to solve spatial alternation tasks.
+Finally, our simulations suggest that other, more severe interruptions of HC - PFC communication (Section~\ref{sec:disrupting_communication}) could produce a specific pattern of maladaptive behavior -- namely, perseverative behavior -- that differs from those observed in the above disruption experiments.
+This is a novel prediction that remains to be tested empirically.